Verification Status

 Verification Roadmap

-The remaining phase work (F7—F12) is prioritized by runtime-risk reduction and model/runtime alignment.
-Extraction is selective and deferred unless a pure kernel is stable and demonstrably worth replacing in shipped OCaml.
+Extraction remains selective and deferred unless a pure kernel is stable and demonstrably worth replacing in shipped OCaml.

 FAQ: Should Every Formalization Be Extracted?